 I write a lot about not letting the weather stop your travel plans, because there’s never a perfect time to go.
 If you decide to skip places becuase of rainy season, then you are going to miss most of Southeast Asia – and trust me, you don’t want to do that!
 The key is to be prepared for weather and you’ll be able to roll with it like a local.

-In fact I recently updated this article about Why You Should Travel to Vietnam During Rainy Season.
+In fact I recently updated this article on Why You Should Travel to Vietnam During Rainy Season.

 Rainy Season Travel Gear